HS-High-Science/HSPS-Handbook/CONTRIBUTING.md

 ### Editing process

-If you wish to suggest changes to the handbook, feel free to fork this repository, edit any files as you please and create a merge request into this repository's staging branch.
-After you do so, your MR will be reviewed by members of PC and might be merged into master later on.
+If you wish to suggest changes to the handbook, feel free to fork this repository, edit any files as you please and create a pull request into this repository's staging branch.
+After you do so, your PR will be reviewed by members of PC and might be merged into master later on.
 If you are unsure how to fork a repository, please ask one of the HSPS developers for help.